Hitijahujessy/demorsifier/README.md

 ## Description

-Morsifier is an application that allows users to translate text to morse code.
-The outputted morse code can be read, listened to and seen in the form of a simulated flashlight.
-The audiofiles containing the morse code can be saved to the user's computer.
+Demorsifier is an application that allows users to translate audiofiles including morsecode to text.
+It also includes our previous project 'Morsifier'.

-Morsifier currently only allows text-to-morse.

 ## Getting Started